CharaChorder/docs/docs/Chords.rst

 This step isn't required, but it's a convenience.

-When we switch between dynamic libraries, the library chord outputs the library name.
-It's an extra step to erase the library name manually.
+When we switch between dynamic libraries, the Dynamic Toggle chord outputs the library name.
+It's an extra step to erase the name manually.

-Instead, let's select the dynamic library name automatically by adding these actions to the end of the library chord output.
+Instead, let's select the dynamic library name automatically by adding these actions to the end of the Dynamic Toggle chord output.

 .. note::

-   The actions below are on the same line in the manager, they are only on separate lines here to make them easier to read.
+   The actions below are on the same line in the device manager's chord editor, they are on separate lines here to make them easier to read.

 .. code-block::